 Licensure and Certification

 Consider that certain professions require special certifications and/or license that allow you to operate as a consultant in that field.
-Others don’t need any certification, but there may be optional certification available if you want to inspire your clients more trust.
+Others don’t need any certification, but there may be optional certification available if you want to inspire your clients to more trust.

 Check if you need a license to be able to work as a consulting firm or a consulting business.